kshedden/cscar_terminal/filesystem.md

   convey the format; no metadata conveying how to interpret file contents; no locks (in general)

-* The filesystem hides the implementation and hardware configuration (no C: in UNIX); what we see as the filesystem on one machine may be physically stored on multiple disks of different types and on other computer
+* The filesystem hides the implementation and hardware configuration;
+  what we see as the filesystem on one machine may be physically stored on multiple disks of different types and on other computers accessible via the network

 Basic filesystem commands